the0neWhoKnocks/writeups/code_patterns/README.md

 namespace them.
 This allows for easier debugging of what's bound on an element, and you can more confidently kill all of your events on an element without worrying about breaking any other experiences added by someone else.
-If you're not using jQuery, you'll have to be more diligent in the manor in which you remove listeners from an element.
+If you're not using jQuery, you'll have to be more diligent in the manner in which you remove listeners from an element.

 **jQuery**